 The following table displays selected financial data for the Company's reportable segments.
-Total revenues, as presented on the consolidated statements of earnings and comprehensive earnings, reflect the elimination of intersegment revenues, which represent sales from one segment to another segment.
-Total revenues and earnings (loss) from operations reflect continuing operations only.
+Revenues, as presented on the consolidated statements of earnings and comprehensive earnings, reflect the elimination of intersegment revenues, which represent sales from one segment to another segment.
+Revenues and earnings (loss) from operations reflect continuing operations only.